johnmatson/sheet-music-reader/README.md

 # Sheet Music Reader
-**A sheet music reader that quantizes notes and outputs audio based on input images.**
+**A sheet music reader that quantizes notes and outputs audio based on input images.
+Developed by John Matson in fall 2020 for BCIT's ELEX 7815, taught by John Dian.**

 ## Usage
 The script accepts images in JPEG format.
 Based on current system functionality, images should adhere to the following conditions.
 Images must be: